dneto0/dneto0.github.io/content/about.md

 This is my personal blog.

-I work on GPU language standards, compielrs, and related tooling:
+I work on GPU language standards, compilers, and related tooling:
 * I am an editor for the [WebGPU Shading Language](https://w3.org/TR/WGSL) (WGSL)
 * I was chair of the SPIR Working Group at [Khronos](https://khronos.org), working on the [SPIR-V intermediate language](https://khronos.org/spir) for GPUs.
 * Some of my team's projects include: